skndash96/oceanmaster-coderunner/README.md

 After the initial setup, the service consumes match requests from a RabbitMQ queue.
 Each message includes enough data to start a match (match ID, player identifiers, and code references—either inline code strings or URLs).

 For each incoming message, the program immediately starts match handling in a new goroutine.
 This is critical:
-- Concurrency is achieved by launching a goroutine per request, allowing multiple matches to run in parallel without blocking the consumer loop.
+- Concurrency is achieved by launching a goroutine per request, allowing multiple matches to run in parallel without blocking the consumer thread.
-- The concurrency level is bounded by configuration (e.g., max concurrent matches); you can enforce backpressure via worker pools, semaphore channels, or queue QoS.
-Regardless of the mechanism, the goroutine model enables horizontal scaling within a single process.
+- The concurrency level is bounded by configuration (e.g., max concurrent matches); It should be possible in RabbitMQ consumer to limit the maximum number of pending (un-acknowledged) requests.

-Anywhere the system reacts to new work (message consumption, engine steps, error streaming), concurrency via goroutines is considered and used to keep the pipeline non-blocking and efficient.

 ### 3) Game Manager: the controller
 The main goroutine delegates the match lifecycle to a Game Manager.
 Conceptually, the Game Manager:

-- Maintains a count or registry of ongoing matches.
-Even if it’s not strictly required now, it exists for future needs (observability, rate-limiting, querying active matches, safe shutdown coordination, etc.).
-Think of it as a controller tracking state and enforcing policy around concurrency.
+- Maintains a count of ongoing matches.
-- Accepts the match request and triggers match setup and execution.
+- Receives the match request:

-### 4) Per-match setup: temp folders for code and logs
+- Creates resources (files and dirs) for code and logs
-On receiving a new match request, the Game Manager prepares the file system artifacts needed for sandboxed execution:

-- Creates temporary per-match directories under a host submissions path.
-- Creates per-player subdirectories (for player1 and player2), each holding a `submission.py`.
-  - If player code is provided as a URL, it fetches and writes the contents.
-  - If player code is provided inline, it writes the string directly.
+- Saves the player code (either inline code strings or URLs)
 - Creates a match-specific log file, which becomes the sink for structured JSON logs emitted during simulation.

-All of this happens in the goroutine dedicated to the match, ensuring isolation and no shared mutable state across matches beyond the manager’s registry.
+- Calls the Game Engine
+- Cleans up resources after the match completes

 ### 5) Engine simulation begins
 With folders and logs ready, the Game Manager calls the engine’s `Simulate` method to run the match: